 A partnerships with Mbeya School of Operating Theatre Management began in 2014.
 This was followed by a tie up with Mvumi School of Nursing in 2017, a private, Anglican-affiliated organization.

 These nursing school programs are government sponsored and subsidized.
 In order to enter a program, students apply to the Ministry of Health for admission to one of the government sponsored nursing school programs.
 The Ministry then assigns selected students to the individual schools.
 It is only during their first year that the level of financial need and academic standing of a student becomes apparent to the school staff.
 For this reason, TNSP’s sponsorship of students generally starts in the second year of their studies.
 The annual cost to TNSP for tuition, room and board and a small personal allowance is approximately $875.00 per year for government schools, depending on the exchange rate.
 The cost of attending a private institution is slightly higher.

 The diploma programs require three years of study, which includes both classroom and clinical experience.
 Following the successful completion of the three-year program, students take a national examination.
 Passing scores on the national examination provide the professional designations of “Registered Nurse” and “Registered Midwife” to the student.

 HOW WE SELECT SPONSORED STUDENTS

 We select female students for sponsorship based on assessed financial need and academic qualifications.
-A typical sponsored student is from an economically disadvantaged rural background, often with one or both parents deceased.
+A typical sponsored student is from an economically disadvantaged rural background, sometimes with one or both parents deceased.
 Members of the TNSP Board continue to travel to Tanzania, generally once a year, for the purpose of selecting students, assessing the program and meeting with current students.
 The cost of fees can be prohibitive for many rural families.
-A 2010 study reported that average annual cash income for a rural family is US$300.